Klaurx/Russian_SCADA_ASTUE-RTU-custom_protocol-dump/README.md

 # Russian SCADA ASTUE RTU Custom Protocol architecture analysis

+**This Repo is about a Deployed Russian RTU being Reversed.
+If you are planning to use this for education, i highly reccomend you do not.
+It is for research.**
+Also, i used AI to **summarize** everything due to the fact it was overwhelmingly large and complex + filled with legacy code.

 Reverse engineering of a proprietary Russian industrial telemetry protocol stack recovered from a QNX Neutrino based SCADA remote terminal unit.
 All IP addresses and operationally sensitive identifiers have been fully redacted before